Ageas Life Insurance Review 2025

-Ageas Protect formerly known as Fortis is a part of Ageas UK group, which is one of the leading insurance providers in UK.
+Ageas Protect, formerly known as Fortis, is part of Ageas UK, a leading insurance provider in the UK.

 Compare Life Insurance Quotes

-Ageas Protect formerly known as Fortis is a part of Ageas UK group, which is one of the leading insurance providers in UK.
-The company has 8 million customers and its annual revenues in 2010 were more than one billion pounds.
-The Ageas UK is a part of Ageas Group, which has more than 20 million customers, has annual revenues of almost £18 billion (in 2011) and almost 13,000 employees worldwide.
+Ageas Protect, formerly known as Fortis, is part of Ageas UK, a leading insurance provider in the UK.
+The company serves 8 million customers and had significant annual revenues in 2010.
+Ageas UK is part of the larger Ageas Group, which serves over 20 million customers, generates substantial annual revenues, and employs nearly 13,000 people worldwide.

-Ageas Protect offers various life insurance services to its clients such as term insurance, critical illness cover, income protection and other possible options.
-To simplify things for the ones interested in its products, Ageas groups its services to three plans that can be chosen: YourLife plan, Real life cover and Low Start option.
+Ageas Protect offers various life insurance services to its clients, such as term insurance, critical illness cover, income protection, and other options.
+To simplify product selection, Ageas groups its services into three plans: YourLife plan, Real Life Cover, and Low Start option.

 Ageas Protect YourLife plan